Applying for MSc Climate Change, Management & Finance

 More detailed information can be found on our English language requirements page.

-GMAT or GRE is not required for MSc Climate Change, Management & Finance, but a well-balanced GMAT or GRE result on the 90th percentile or higher overall and a good result in the quantitative reasoning section will add weight to your application.
+GMAT is not required for MSc Climate Change, Management & Finance but a well balanced GMAT Exam result with a score of 650+, or GMAT Focus Edition result of 75% or higher will add weight to your application.

 How to apply